utkarshk-iitr/TinyMLpp/README.md

 Once the prerequisites are installed, you can compile and run the project as described below.

 ## Running the Project
-Although we have a fully working website you don't need to write to any sort of commands, GUI just works perfectly.
+We have a fully working website with GUI just working perfectly.

 Starting backend, navigate to backend directory then type
 ```bash